Dragon2fly/logger_tt/README.md

    <hr>

    Yes, `That is the question` is not captured.
-   Some libraries may directly use `sys.stdout.write` to draw on the screen or do something quirk.
+   Some libraries may directly use `sys.stdout.write` to draw on the screen (eg. progress bar) or do something quirk.
-   These information is usually not useful for user.
-But when you do need it, you can capture it as following:
+   This kind of information is usually not useful for users.
+But when you do need it, you can capture it as follows:

    ```python
    setup_logging(capture_print=True, strict=True)